 the more we realize its life-saving potential.
-There's a need for more donations, and more knowledge about the importance of plasma-derived therapies and plasma donation.
+There's a need for more donations and more awareness of the importance of plasma-derived therapies.
 There has never been a more critical time to donate plasma.

 Plasma-derived therapies are used daily by thousands of individuals around the world with chronic, rare diseases.
 The global demand for plasma to create these therapies has been steadily increasing over the years.
 Recently, plasma demand has hit critical mass.
 Now more than ever we need heroes to step up and donate plasma if we want to continue to treat those who rely on it.

 Plasma can benefit a wide variety of individuals.
 In addition to those with primary immunodeficiencies (who rely on immunoglobulin therapy), individuals with blood clotting disorders (such as hemophilia), chronic lung disease, and certain types of cancer count on plasma therapy for survival.
 Hospitals use plasma for patients with severe burns, shock, trauma, and for those undergoing certain transplantation.